Christopher Lawne

+Lawne established "Captain Lawne's Plantation" with 15-20 other Puritan colonists, including Ensign Thomas Washer.
 Lawne's Creek, on the south bank of the James in present-day Isle of Wight County, is named for Christopher Lawne.
-He established a plantation there with 15-20 other Puritan colonists.
-Lawne sat as a burgess in Governor Yeardley's First General Assembly of the Virginia House of Burgesses, Governor and Council of Virginia in July 1619, Soon thereafter, Lawne fell ill and died that November.
+Lawne sat as a burgess in Governor George Yeardley's First General Assembly of the Virginia House of Burgesses.
+Soon thereafter, Lawne fell ill and died that November.
 His will was witnessed by Nathaniel West (younger brother of Thomas West, Lord De La Warr), and surgeon Pharao Flynton.